kaplan81/scss-grid-solutions/README.md

 - \*rules
 - variables

-\*"rules" are utility classes to be declared on our templates.
+\*"rules" are just utility classes to be declared on our templates.

 ## Grid Framework